Jzbonner/programming-cs/OOP-Concepts/OOThoughtProcessNotes.md

 One of the best ways to make sure users and developers understand the system is to create a _prototype_.
 A prototype can be just about anything; however, most people consider the prototype to be a simulated user interface.
 By creating actual screens and screen flows, it is easier for people to get an idea of what they will be working with and what the system will feel like.
 In any event, the prototype will not contain all the functionality of the final system.

 After the requirements are documented, the process of identifying classes can begin.
 After identifying a loose organization of classes you need to refine this list by explaining functionality and responsibility of each class.
 This includes the data that the class must store and what operations the class must perform.
 Most classes do not exist in isolation.
-Although a class must fulfill certain responsibilities, many times it wil have to interact with another class to get something it wants.
+Although a class must fulfill certain responsibilities, many times it will have to interact with another class to get something it wants.
 This is where the messages between classes apply.
 The final step is _creating a class model to describe the system_.
 The class model shows how the various classes interact within the system.

 ### Case Study: Blackjack Example